chip-8/extensions/README.md

 <h3 class="no_toc">Altered instructions</h3>

 * `BNNN` is replaced by `BXNN` (see above)
-* `FX55`/`FX65` no longer increment `I` correctly (it is incremented by one less than it should; if X is 0, it is not incremented at all, [as noted in the CHIPPER assembler documentation](https://groups.google.com/forum/#!searchin/comp.sys.hp48/chip-8|sort:date/comp.sys.hp48/e7In51mOgHY/8tR3ZKeX9FUJ))
+* `FX55`/`FX65` no longer increment `I` correctly; it is incremented by one less than it should; if X is 0, it is not incremented at all, [as noted in the CHIPPER assembler documentation](https://groups.google.com/forum/#!searchin/comp.sys.hp48/chip-8|sort:date/comp.sys.hp48/e7In51mOgHY/8tR3ZKeX9FUJ)
 * `8XY6`/`8XYE` shift VX and ignore VY

 <h3 class="no_toc">Compatibility notes</h3>